tsschultz/tsschultz.github.io/MechanicalKeyboardSwitch.md

 </div>

 ## Key Contributions
-My focus for the project was measuring and modeling the mechanical switch in **Creo** and hand animating in **3ds Max**.
+My primary responsibilities included precise measurement and 3D modeling of the mechanical switch using **Creo**, as well as hand-animating the mechanism in **3ds Max**.

 ### Mechanical Keyboard Switch
-The mechanical switch is made up of 6 parts including the bottom and top housing, stem, metal leaf (2 parts), and the spring.
-I measured all the small details of a mechanical switch using calipers.
-Ensured that components were not clipping into each other.
-Due to the animation tools available, I opted to model the spring in 3ds Max instead of Creo.
+The switch consists of six key components: the top and bottom housings, stem, spring, and a two-part metal leaf.
+I used precision calipers for all relevant dimensions and ensured proper clearance to avoid part interference.
+Due to animation requirements and tool limitations, I modeled the spring directly in 3ds Max to optimize motion accuracy.

 <div style="display: flex; justify-content: center; gap: 20px;">
     <img src="assets/switchDisplay.jpg" alt="Switch Components" style="height: 325px; width: auto;">